Gabriel P. Mathy

-Looking Back On the Age of Checking in America, 1800-1960 (with Matthew Jaremski, Accepted, Revista de la Historia de la Economía y de la Empresa.)
+Looking Back On the Age of Checking in America, 1800-1960 (with Matthew Jaremski, Forthcoming, Revista de la Historia de la Economía y de la Empresa.)

 Business cycle co-movement: Evidence from the Great Depression Journal of Monetary Economics, May 2011, 58(4), 362-372 (with Christopher M. Meissner).